Tagline: They raped her sister… killed her best friend. Now she must seek revenge!

 By the early 1980s, Linda Blair’s onscreen career had kind of hit the skids.

-Some would see this was a tragedy, while other, less sheltered people would perhaps see something else entirely, and if only for the existence of this sleazy little number I would have to agree with the more liberal of mind.
-Blair is scintillating as the big-breasted vigilante who sets off on a murderous spree of vengeance following the rape of her deaf sister and the subsequent murder of her pregnant, soon-to-be-married best friend, and for those with a fetish for this kind of B-grade sleaze, her character, Brenda, is as iconic as the devil-possessed Reagan, and perhaps just a little bit meaner.
+Some would see this as a tragedy, while other, less sheltered people would see it as something else entirely, and if only for the existence of this sleazy little number I would have to agree with the more liberal of mind.
+Blair is scintillating as the big-breasted vigilante who sets off on a murderous, Bronson-esque spree of vengeance following the rape of her deaf sister and the subsequent murder of her pregnant, soon-to-be-married best friend, and for those with a fetish for this kind of B-grade sleaze, her character Brenda is as iconic as the devil-possessed Reagan, and perhaps just a little bit meaner.

 Savage Streets also stars exploitation sweetheart Linnea Quigley as Brenda’s mute sibling, who drops the Hollywood Chainsaw Hookers facade for a much grungier role that required at least a modicum of genuine acting.
 Of course, her performance was of little importance.
 Casting the sleazy pin-up as a handicapped teenager subjected to a painstaking scene of unabashed misogyny and crude emotional manipulation is about as low as it gets.
 It is also a savvy slice of marketing that taps into our most repressed desires, the kind that would see the censoring bodies emerge flaming from the darkness with cries of ‘Witch!’ as the the ‘Video Nasty’ scandal reached its moral apotheosis.